 Carpal Tunnel Syndrome (CTS) is a very common condition and is becoming more frequent.
 The carpal tunnel is a narrow tunnel in the wrist where major arteries and nerves pass from the forearm into the wrist.
 One of the primary nerves that pass through this area is called the median nerve.
 When the ligaments around the carpal tunnel become tight, pressure is applied to the median nerve causing tingling, pain and even loss of sensation to the thumb and first two fingers of the hand.

 One of the primary causes of carpal tunnel syndrome is poor posture and repetitive activities such as typing at a computer in the wrong position for many hours a day.
 The direct pressure on the wrist from the desk along with the repetitive movement of the fingers can lead to a tightening of the carpal tunnel ligaments.

 Those at risk of developing carpal tunnel often have neck or shoulder problems on that side that lead to altered posture and movement of the arm.
 Since the median nerve exits from the neck and passes through the shoulder all the way down to your fingers, carpal tunnel is affected by the flexibility of the nerve higher up.
 Our innovative care strategies at Marketplace Wellness will help you find quick relief.

 Physical therapy is one of the first lines of defense in treating carpal tunnel syndrome.
 It is non-invasive and effective in eliminating symptoms and stopping them from returning.

 We also focus on long-term results by training you on specific exercises to perform at home and work.
-Additionally, we train you on proper postural technique to prevent future reoccurrences.
-Request an evaluation from Marketplace Physical Therapy & Wellness Center today to discover how we can effectively treat your carpal tunnel syndrome.
+Additionally, we train you on proper postural techniques to prevent future reoccurrences.
+Request an appointment from Marketplace Physical Therapy & Wellness Center today to discover how we can effectively treat your carpal tunnel syndrome.